'Putin's chef' among Russians indicted by Mueller

 On Friday, Yevgeny Prigozhin — along with 12 other Russians and three Russian organizations — was charged by the U.S. government as part of a vast and wide-ranging effort to sway political opinion during the 2016 U.S. presidential election.
 According to the indictment, Prigozhin and his companies provided significant funding to the Internet Research Agency, a St. Petersburg-based group that allegedly used bogus social media postings and advertisements fraudulently purchased in the name of Americans to influence the White House race.

-"Americans are very impressionable people; they see what they want to see," Prigozhin was quoted as saying Friday on Russian state news agency RIA-Novosti.
+"Americans are very impressionable people; they see what they want to see," Prigozhin was quoted as saying Friday on Russian state news agency RIA-Novosti on Friday.
 "I treat them with great respect.
 I'm not at all upset that I'm on this list.
 If they want to see the devil, let them see him."

 A one-time hot dog stand owner, Prigozhin opened one of the swankiest restaurants in St. Petersburg and drew interest from Putin.
 During his first term in office, Putin took then-French President Jacques Chirac to dine at one of Prigozhin's restaurants.